'Tantalizing' results of 2 experiments defy physics rulebook - WTMJ

 Preliminary results from two experiments suggest something could be wrong with the basic way physicists think the universe works, a prospect that has the field of particle physics both baffled and thrilled.

-The tiniest particles aren’t quite doing what is expected of them when spun around two different long-running experiments in the United States and Europe.
+Tiny particles called muons aren’t quite doing what is expected of them in two different long-running experiments in the United States and Europe.
 The confounding results — if proven right — reveal major problems with the rulebook physicists use to describe and understand how the universe works at the subatomic level.

-Theoretical physicist Matthew McCullough of CERN, the European Organization for Nuclear Research, said untangling the mysteries could “take us beyond our current understanding of nature.”
+“We think we might be swimming in a sea of background particles all the time that just haven’t been directly discovered,” Fermilab experiment co-chief scientist Chris Polly said in a press conference.
+“There might be monsters we haven’t yet imagined that are emerging from the vacuum interacting with our muons and this gives us a window into seeing them.”

 The rulebook, called the Standard Model, was developed about 50 years ago.
 Experiments performed over decades affirmed over and again that its descriptions of the particles and the forces that make up and govern the universe were pretty much on the mark.
 Until now.